 Recommendation: demo different AED models to see which is the most user-friendly for you and your personnel

-Bonus Tip: show each AED model to someone in your office who has never seen an AED before and ask them which unit is intuitive to use
+AED Model Winner: show each AED model to someone in your office who has never seen an AED before and ask them which unit is intuitive to use